Code of Ethics

-- A conflict of interest exists when a person’s private interest interferes in any way with the interests of the Company.
+- Conflicts of Interest.
+A conflict of interest exists when a person’s private interest interferes in any way with the interests of the Company.
 A conflict can arise when a Covered Party takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
 Conflicts of interest may also arise when a Covered Party, or members of his or her family, receives improper personal benefits as a result of his or her position at the Company.
 Loans to, or guarantees of obligations of, Covered Parties and their family members may create conflicts of interest.
 It is almost always a conflict of interest for a Covered Party to work simultaneously for a competitor, customer or supplier.

 Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with your supervisor or manager or, if circumstances warrant, the Chief Financial Officer or Chief Legal Officer of the Company.
 Any Covered Party who becomes aware of a conflict or potential conflict should bring it to the attention of a supervisor, manager or other appropriate personnel or consult the procedures described in Violations of Ethical Standards below.

 All directors and executive officers of the Company or its subsidiaries shall disclose any material transaction or relationship that reasonably could be expected to give rise to such a conflict to the Chairman of the Company’s Audit Committee.
 No action may be taken with respect to such transaction or party unless and until such action has been approved by the Audit Committee.

-- Covered Parties are prohibited from taking for themselves opportunities that are discovered through the use of corporate property, information or position without the consent of the Board of Directors of the Company.
+- Corporate Opportunities.
+Covered Parties are prohibited from taking for themselves opportunities that are discovered through the use of corporate property, information or position without the consent of the Board of Directors of the Company.
 No Covered Party may use corporate property, information or position for improper personal gain and no employee may compete with the Company directly or indirectly.
 Covered Parties owe a duty to the Company to advance its legitimate interests whenever possible.

-- Covered Parties shall behave honestly and ethically at all times and with all people.
+- Fair Dealing.
+Covered Parties shall behave honestly and ethically at all times and with all people.
 They shall act in good faith, with due care, and shall engage only in fair and open competition, by treating ethically competitors, suppliers, customers, and colleagues.
 Stealing proprietary information, possessing trade secret information that was obtained without the owner’s consent, or inducing such disclosures by past or present employees of other companies is prohibited.
 No Covered Party should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair practice.

 The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with customers.
 No gift or entertainment should ever be offered or accepted by a Covered Party or any family member of a Covered Party unless it (1) is consistent with customary business practices, (2) is not excessive in value, (3) cannot be construed as a bribe or payoff and (4) does not violate any laws or regulations.
 The offer or acceptance of cash gifts by any Covered Party is prohibited.
 Covered Parties should discuss with their supervisors, managers or other appropriate personnel any gifts or proposed gifts which they think may be inappropriate.

-- Covered Parties who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company’s business.
+- Insider Trading.
+Covered Parties who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company’s business.
 All non-public information about the Company should be considered confidential information.
 It is always illegal to trade in the Company’s securities while in possession of material, non-public information, and it is also illegal to communicate or “tip” such information to others.

-- Covered Parties must maintain the confidentiality of confidential information entrusted to them, except when disclosure is authorized by an appropriate legal officer of the Company or required by laws or regulations.
+- Confidentiality.
+Covered Parties must maintain the confidentiality of confidential information entrusted to them, except when disclosure is authorized by an appropriate legal officer of the Company or required by laws or regulations.
 Confidential information includes all non-public information that might be of use to competitors or harmful to the Company or its customers if disclosed.
 It also includes information that suppliers and customers have entrusted to the Company.
 The obligation to preserve confidential information continues even after employment ends.

-- All Covered Parties should endeavor to protect the Company’s assets and ensure their efficient use.
+- Protection and Proper Use of Company Assets.
+All Covered Parties should endeavor to protect the Company’s assets and ensure their efficient use.
 Theft, carelessness, and waste have a direct impact on the Company’s profitability.
 Any suspected incident of fraud or theft should be immediately reported for investigation.
 The Company’s equipment should not be used for non-Company business, though incidental personal use is permitted.

 The obligation of Covered Parties to protect the Company’s assets includes its proprietary information.
 Proprietary information includes intellectual property such as trade secrets, patents, trademarks, and copyrights, as well as business, marketing and service plans, engineering and manufacturing ideas, designs, databases, records, salary information and any unpublished financial data and reports.
 Unauthorized use or distribution of this information would violate Company policy.
 It could also be illegal and result in civil or criminal penalties.

-- Obeying the law, both in letter and in spirit, is the foundation on which the Company’s ethical standards are built.
+- Compliance with Laws, Rules and Regulations.
+Obeying the law, both in letter and in spirit, is the foundation on which the Company’s ethical standards are built.
 In conducting the business of the Company, the Covered Parties shall comply with applicable governmental laws, rules and regulations at all levels of government in the United States and in any non-U.S. jurisdiction in which the Company does business.
 Although not all Covered Parties are expected to know the details of these laws, it is important to know enough about the applicable local, state and national laws to determine when to seek advice from supervisors, managers or other appropriate personnel.

-- In reports and documents filed with or submitted to the Securities and Exchange Commission and other regulators by the Company, and in other public communications made by the Company, the Covered Parties involved in the preparation of such reports and documents (including those who are involved in the preparation of financial or other reports and the information included in such reports and documents) shall make disclosures that are full, fair, accurate, timely and understandable.
+- Timely and Truthful Public Disclosure.
+In reports and documents filed with or submitted to the Securities and Exchange Commission and other regulators by the Company, and in other public communications made by the Company, the Covered Parties involved in the preparation of such reports and documents (including those who are involved in the preparation of financial or other reports and the information included in such reports and documents) shall make disclosures that are full, fair, accurate, timely and understandable.
 Where applicable, these Covered Parties shall provide thorough and accurate financial and accounting data for inclusion in such disclosures.
 They shall not knowingly conceal or falsify information, misrepresent material facts or omit material facts necessary to avoid misleading the Company’s independent public auditors or investors.

-- The Chief Executive Officer and each senior financial officer shall promptly bring to the attention of the Audit Committee any information he or she may have concerning (a) significant deficiencies in the design or operation of internal control over financial reporting which could adversely affect the Company’s ability to record, process, summarize and report financial data or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s financial reporting, disclosures or internal control over financial reporting.
+- Significant Accounting Deficiencies.
+The Chief Executive Officer and each senior financial officer shall promptly bring to the attention of the Audit Committee any information he or she may have concerning (a) significant deficiencies in the design or operation of internal control over financial reporting which could adversely affect the Company’s ability to record, process, summarize and report financial data or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s financial reporting, disclosures or internal control over financial reporting.